Audio-Solutions/pulse-visualizer/README.md

 Contributions are welcome!
 If you want to help improve Pulse, feel free to jump in.
 I use [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to format the code, so please use it to format your code before submitting a pull request.
 Apologies in advance for my chaotic coding style.

-If you find Pulse useful and want to support its development in other ways, you can buy me a coffee at [ko-fi.com/beacrox](https://ko-fi.com/beacrox).
+If you find Pulse useful and want to support its development, you can buy me a coffee at [ko-fi.com/beacrox](https://ko-fi.com/beacrox).

 ## License